Making the Mid-Year Switch to HomeschoolingNovember 26, 2020

 Many children have a mix of learning styles and it will become important for you to discover your children’s styles before you choose a curriculum.
 But don’t rush things.
 Take your time and talk with your child, watch them as they do everyday tasks, whether they be chores, helping you in the kitchen or yard, or at play.
 You can learn so much as you observe a child doing new tasks or learning a new game.

-Unschooling means different things to different people, but it’s basically a philosophy that encourages children to pick out the activities they want to do.
+Deschooling means different things to different people, but it’s basically a philosophy that encourages children to pick out the activities they want to do.
 They create the structure and schedule.
 The children don’t follow a strict schedule that you create.
 They think for themselves, and therefore learn things on their own.

-Discovering what curriculum choices work best takes time.
+Discovering what homeschool curriculum choices work best takes time.
 So, again, there’s no rush.
 One note, there is no one “perfect” curriculum.
 Most homeschoolers combine different learning tools.
 The outcome is a customized curriculum package that fits their child’s needs.
-And if you aren’t positive about certain curriculum tools, go online or contact their customer service department and find out if they offer a free trial or money back guarantee.
+And if you aren’t positive about certain curriculum tools, go online or contact their customer service department and find out if they offer a free trial or money-back guarantee.
 This way, your child will have a test run with the program before you fully purchase it.

 Set Up Your Homeschool Space

 You should have a designated homeschool space.
-A room that is comfortable, has storage space and fits all your homeschooling needs.
+A room that is comfortable, has storage space, and fits all your homeschooling needs.
 It may take time and you will probably make adjustments as you go along but that’s okay.
 Karen, a homeschooling mom with two children says, “I color code all my subjects so my children can efficiently pick out their books and supplies.
 I keep them in bins along the wall.
 Each child has a desk and we have a repurposed workbench that we painted for arts and crafts.
 I have a whiteboard and my children picked out the decorations for the walls.
 Each year they change but that’s okay.
 We use a spare bedroom so it also has a nice sized closet.
 But one thing I learned rather quickly, we aren’t stuck in the room.
-Sometimes we go outside and do lessons or lounge on the coach.
+Sometimes we go outside and do lessons or lounge on the couch.
 But the main homeschool room is practical and I have a chair that I call my mission control chair.
 I can easily access my phone, computer, and calendar where I jot down thoughts and things I want to accomplish for the day.”

 Karen mentioned one other thing, she says that once her children are done with their lessons, she makes certain that they put everything back where it belongs.
 Otherwise, things get lost or mixed up.
 Some other tips she mentioned include, having good natural light, no distractions such as toys, (there is a time for play but not in the classroom), a CD player, computers, designated workspaces for each child, and a good old-fashioned globe where she shows her children the different countries on earth.